Online Advocacy Tools: Email Lists

 Balance your message frequency

 Too many messages and you risk burning out your audience, too few and they won’t remember who you are when you DO send.
-List exhaustion and list erosion are the twin enemies of email campaigns — exhaustion from too many messages, and erosion from email addresses going the way of the dinosaurs and Southern Democrats as your subscribers leave school, change jobs or get sick of you.
-I’ve found that one message per week is pushing the limit.
-Between two and four per month is about right, though if you have rabid supporters you may be able to bug them more often.
+List exhaustion and list erosion are the twin enemies of email campaigns exhaustion from too many messages, and erosion from email addresses joining the dinosaurs and Southern Democrats (i.e., going extinct) as your subscribers leave school, change jobs or just get sick of you.
+One message per week is pushing the limit for some lists, between two and four per month is about right for others, though if you have rabid supporters you’ll be able to bug them more often.
+Particularly around fundraising deadlines and Election Day, you’ll typically be able to deluge people with fewer consequences, since they’ll understand that respite is right around the corner.

 Never forget that your subscribers are in it for what THEY want, not what YOU want

-You may want them to open their wallets repeatedly and with the wild abandon of a biker thug reunited with crystal after a long drought, but they probably joined your list just to keep up with your issues.
+You may want them to open their wallets repeatedly and with the enthusiasm of a biker thug reunited with crystal meth after a long drought, but they probably joined your list just to keep up with your issues.
 If you ask and ask and ask without keeping their needs in mind, this relationship can’t last, you never buy me flowers and I’m leaving.

 Keep a close eye on your statistics